DavidCibin/myBar/README.md

 ### Getting Started

-From my head to the "board", I used [Miro](https://miro.com/app/board/o9J_lNajHwA=/) for my wiriframe
+From my head to the "board", I used [Miro](https://miro.com/app/board/o9J_lNajHwA=/) for my wireframe

 For my planning, I used [Trello](https://trello.com/b/VAZFgOAG/mybar) to keep track of each step  and keep everything organized